-- BC's child poverty rate is 18.3%, or 1 in 5 children.
+- BC's child poverty rate is 18%, or 1 in 5 children.
 First Call's regional fact sheets and maps contain the poverty rates for many local communities and areas.
-Child poverty is most severe in the coastal regional districts, with some rates as high as 46%. - Approximately 85% of BC's poor children live in the 25 urban areas.
-Urban child poverty rates across the province range from 9% to 26%.
-Children living outside of urban areas have a poverty rate of 23%. - While BC's income and disability assistance rates were increased by \$100/month in 2017, families receiving welfare still live thousands of dollars below the poverty line. - Inequality in BC is growing.
-In 2015, the richest 10% of families with children received 24% of the total income of all families with children, with the poorest 10% shared only 2% of the total income pie.
-Between 1989 and 2015, families in the richest 10% gained more than \$100,000 in average yearly income, while the poorest 10% of families gained less than \$5,000 per year.
+Child poverty is most severe in the coastal regional districts, with much higher rates. - Child and family poverty is an issue in every region of the province.
+While approximately 85% of BC's poor children live in the 26 urban areas, rural child poverty rates can be much worse.
+To find the child poverty rate in your community see our census tract maps at still1in5.ca - Families receiving social assistance still live thousands of dollars below the poverty line. - Inequality in BC is growing.
+In 2019, the richest 10% of families with children received 29% of the total income of all families with children, with the poorest 10% shared only 1% of the total income pie.